-- Whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with a SEND. - Individual teachers and support staff are able to attend training courses run by outside agencies that are relevant to the needs of specific children in their class - Staff training takes place on a regular basis, including weekly staff meetings and INSET days. - All staff have had access to training around current Special Educational Needs legislation, the Code of Practice and ways of working with children with special educational needs. - Staff have received training on supporting Child Of A Deaf Adult (CODA) - Staff will be receiving up-to-date training on the role of the Speech and Language Service as well as specific training on Colourful Semantics and Memory Magic. - All Teaching Assistants and Learning Support Assistants have access to regular training. - During their Professional Development Interviews, support staff are set targets relating to their areas of interest, training needs or area of expertise.
+- Whole staff training to disseminate knowledge, strategies and experience, to ensure consistency of the school's approach for children with a SEND. - Individual teachers and support staff are able to attend training courses run by outside agencies that are relevant to the needs of specific children in their class - Staff training takes place on a regular basis, including weekly staff meetings and INSET days. - All staff have had access to training around current Special Educational Needs legislation, the Code of Practice and ways of working with children with special educational needs. - Staff will be receiving up-to-date training on the role of the Speech and Language Service as

+- well as specific training on Colourful Semantics and Precision Teaching. - All Teaching Assistants and Learning Support Assistants have access to regular training. - During their Professional Development Interviews, support staff are set targets relating to their areas of interest, training needs or area of expertise.